siejeihyung/MotorPH_OOP-Group/README.md

 Conrado Santos –
 File handler, Write, read,all etc /  In the new frame, prompt the user to select the month for which the program will compute the employee’s salary.
 After clicking the "Compute" button, display both the employee’s details and the computed salary information within the same frame.

+<< Continued by the Following Devlopment Team in Coordination with Object Oriented Programming Subject >>